Addy Bucek

 At the Barcelona 1992 Olympics, with Jeni Lidgett as skipper, she finished 9th in the 470 event.
 At Savannah, Georgia, the 1996 Olympic sailing venue, she and Lidgett finished 8th in the 470 event.

 The 470 World Championships in Toronto, Canada 1995 saw Lidgett and Bucek finish 12th.

 Personal

 Bucek was born in Geelong, Victoria on 30 December 1960.
 She married Darren Dunkley-Smith, who administered the 470 class and unfortunately died in 2012.
-They have three children, Joshua Dunkley-Smith, silver at the 2012 and 2016 Olympic in rowing, Addy jr. and Connie.
+They have three children, Joshua Dunkley-Smith, silver at the 2012 and 2016 Olympic in rowing, rower and psychologist Addy jr. and Connie.